Davphla/awesome-epitech/README.md

 - :question: - Not sure if it's working.
 - :x: - Outdated.

 This is a project I made to help Epitech's students.
-I'm not affiliated with Epitech in any way.
+I'm not affiliated with Epitech anymore.
 There're no specific order for elements in the lists.
 Have fun ! :heart: